 - Keep software patches on ALL systems, applying any possible feature updates.

 - Always check the sender’s email address to the company, they claim to be from.
 In most cases, domains should be the same.

 - Ensure email extension settings are setup, according to your company policy, to address the 2nd largest attack vector.

 To make sure your employees don’t fall victim to Business Email Compromises, many businesses have implemented more strict processes to double-check/authenticate information regarding payment processing, HR, or Tax Information. using familiar methods.
 Not sure where you Stand?
 Need more direction?
 Cyber Security is a multi-layered approach, designed to uniquely target threat-vectors in a proactive attempt to shore-up any defenses that could easily be breached.

 Leave Worrying About Hackers to the Experts

 Clare Computer Solutions has provided clients with IT consulting, and Managed Services in the Bay Area since 1990.
-Get the right fit security for your business – security isn’t a one-and-done approach.
+Security isn’t a one-and-done approach – get the right fit security for your business.